xybor-x/xyerror/README.md

     // err2 is not a ValueError
 }

-func ExampleGroup() {
+func ExampleCombinedException() {
-    // Group allows you to create a class with multiparents. var KeyValueError = xyerror.
+    // CombinedException allows you to create an Exception with multiparents. var KeyValueError = xyerror.
         Combine(xyerror.KeyError, xyerror.ValueError).
-        NewClass("KeyValueError")
+        NewException("KeyValueError")

     var err = KeyValueError.New("something is wrong")